Nigeria to prosecute first set of pirates under new Anti-Piracy Law - Businessday NG

 He stressed the need for increased regional cooperation and information sharing, disclosing that the arrest of the pirates was due to a tip-off by the Beninoise Navy.
 Shettima warned criminal elements to stay away from Nigerian waters and the Gulf of Guinea, saying the Navy has the capability to deal with such threats.

-Jamoh has said the current management of NIMASA will focus on three main areas, namely, maritime security, safety, and shipping development, in pursuit of a robust maritime domain for the country.
+Jamoh has said the current management of NIMASA would focus on three main areas, namely, maritime security, safety, and shipping development, in pursuit of a robust maritime domain for the country.

 Comments are closed.